bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-01-newsletter.md

   [side-channel][topic side channels] vulnerabilities.
 Benchmarks with the new algorithm show it to be about 12% faster.
-A [short blog post][stratospher comb] by one of the PR reviewers describes how the new algorithm works.
+A [short blog post][stratospher comb] by one of the PR reviewers describes how the new algorithm works. {% assign timestamp="1:00:01" %}

-- [BIPs #1382][] assigns [BIP331][] to the proposal for [ancestor package relay][topic package relay].
+- [BIPs #1382][] assigns [BIP331][] to the proposal for [ancestor package relay][topic package relay]. {% assign timestamp="1:02:01" %}

 - [BIPs #1068][] swaps two parameters in [BIP47][] version 1 reusable
   payment codes to match an implementation in Samourai wallet.
 Details about where to find information for later versions of reusable payment codes is also added to the BIP.
-Note that Samourai's initial implementation of BIP47 occurred years ago and that this PR was open for over three years before its merge this past week.
+Note that Samourai's initial implementation of BIP47 occurred years ago and that this PR was open for over three years before its merge this past week. {% assign timestamp="1:03:35" %}

 {% assign day_after_posting = page.date | date: "%s" | plus: 86400 | date: "%Y-%m-%d 14:30" %}
 {% include snippets/recap-ad.md when=day_after_posting %}